OlesiaV/sdl_evolution/proposals/NNNN-Requirements_documentation.md

 ## Proposed solution

 Proposed to create Requirements repository which will allow to keep requirements in the form of user stories with detailed feature descriptions, use cases and diagrams.
+GitHub Requirements repository may improve the collaboration with contributors clarifying system behavior and capabilities.

-The requirements will be presented in the form according to template provided below:
+The Requirements will be presented according to template provided below:

 >_The Requirement must have the following labels:_
 >